Easy Banana Cake Recipe

 We're happy to share an Easy Banana Cake Recipe with you, and it all starts with a box of cake mix!

 This ultra moist, easy banana cake is bursting with wonderful banana flavor, and we've paired it with a dreamy cinnamon cream cheese frosting.

 Today's cake, which is based on a yellow cake mix, comes together in no time and it bakes up nice and tall!
 We made a three layer 8 inch banana cake (plus a cupcake for taste testing).
 This recipe is sure to bring rave reviews from your family and friends!

 How to Make Easy Banana Cake

-Nobody would ever guess that this amazing banana cake starts with a simple yellow cake mix- it has so much flavor from the bananas used in the recipe along with a touch of cinnamon and a splash of vanilla extract.
+Nobody would ever guess that this banana cake starts with a simple yellow cake mix!
+It has so much flavor from the bananas used in the recipe along with a touch of cinnamon and a splash of vanilla extract.

 The extra ingredients added give this banana cake the characteristics of a scratch recipe (like our banana cream cake), and also allow us to increase the amount of batter in one box of cake mix from a two layer cake recipe to a three layer cake.
 The banana cake layers are soft, super moist, and fluffy.